 Consumer Tools vs Business Tools

 There is a real difference between a free consumer AI tool and a business-grade one.
 Free consumer tools may use your inputs to improve their models, which is fine for low-stakes drafting and risky for anything confidential.
-Business tools typically offer stronger data protections and clearer commitments.
-Match the tool to the sensitivity of the data — casual tasks and confidential ones are not the same.
+Business tools typically offer stronger data protections, clearer commitments about not training on your data, and the controls a company needs.
+Match the tool to the sensitivity of the data — casual tasks and confidential ones are not the same, and the right tool for brainstorming a blog post is not necessarily the right one for processing customer financials.

 Practical Rules That Keep You Safe

-A few habits cover most of the risk: never paste truly sensitive data (full financials, personal customer details, secrets) into a free consumer tool; use reputable, business-grade tools for anything involving customer or financial data; and know each tool's data policy before you rely on it.
-These are not hard rules to follow, and they let you get AI's benefits without taking on its avoidable risks.
+A few habits cover most of the risk: never paste truly sensitive data (full financials, personal customer details, secrets, anything you are contractually or legally bound to protect) into a free consumer tool; use reputable, business-grade tools for anything involving customer or financial data; and know each tool's data policy before you rely on it.
+These are not hard rules to follow, and they let you get AI's benefits on the vast majority of your work — which is not highly sensitive — while keeping the genuinely confidential material in appropriately careful hands.

 Privacy Is a Feature, Not an Afterthought

-The best signal a tool takes your data seriously is that it treats privacy as a built-in feature — clear about what it does, keeping your data yours, and never quietly repurposing it.
-When you evaluate AI for your business, weigh data handling alongside the features.
-A tool that respects your data is worth more than a flashier one that is vague about it.
+The best signal a tool takes your data seriously is that it treats privacy as a built-in feature — clear about what it does, keeping your data yours, not training on it without permission, and never quietly repurposing it.
+When you evaluate AI for your business, weigh data handling alongside the features, not after.
+A tool that respects your data is worth more than a flashier one that is vague about it, because the cost of a data problem — lost trust, legal exposure, harm to customers — dwarfs the convenience any single tool provides.

 Data handling is core to how JYNI is built: your pipeline and contacts are private to your workspace and not resold to anyone.
 The leads and data you put in stay yours — privacy treated as a feature, not fine print.
 Start free with 100 credits.